Becherovka

 Becherovka (/cs/), formerly Karlsbader Becherbitter, is a herbal bitters, often drunk as a digestif.
 It is produced in Karlovy Vary, Czech Republic by the Jan Becher company.
-The brand is owned by Pernod Ricard.
+The brand was owned by Pernod Ricard until it was purchased by Maspex in 2023.
 It is made from a secret recipe based on more than twenty types of herbs and spices.

 Becherovka is often described as having a gingery or cinnamon flavor.
 Its alcohol content is 38% ABV (76 proof), and it is usually served chilled.

 History

 The inventor of Becher Bitter was Josef Vitus Becher (1769–1840) from the city then known as Carlsbad, later spelled Karlsbad.
 Apart from trading in spices and colonial goods in his shop, "Haus der drei Lerchen / Dům U Tří skřivanů" ("House of the Three Woodlarks"), he also produced alcoholic beverages.
 In 1794, he rented a still-house and began to experiment with spirits.

 In 1805 Prince Maxmillian Friedrich von Plettenberg arrived in Carlsbad for medical treatment, accompanied by his personal physician, Christian Frobrig from England.
 Frobrig discussed with Josef Becher the strength of herbs and the recipe for a new liqueur.
 Becher tested this recipe for two years, after which he began selling this new "English Bitter" liqueur, which was intended for the treatment of diseases of the stomach.

 Josef married twice (his first wife died of pneumonia) and had a total of 16 children, though only five daughters and two sons outlived him.
 Josef's son Johann (Jan) Nepomuk Becher took over the still-house in 1838.
 He built a new factory and is considered as the founder of the company.
 His product was sold under the name of "Becher Carlsbad Bitter Liqueur" from about the 1830s on.

 During the First World War, his Karlsbader Becherbitter was sold in Bohemia, Austria, Germany, Poland, Spain, Italy, Turkey and Egypt.
 After the end of Prohibition in the United States, the Becherbitter went on sale in that country and four years later also in England.
 After the Second World War, Karlsbader Becherbitter became known as Becherovka following the dispossession and forceful expulsion of the German population of Karlovy Vary by the Czech state (see Beneš decrees).
 Becherovka became one of Czechoslovakia's most popular export items.

 From 1998 to 2003, a Slovak version also was sold.
 This was manufactured by Zdeněk Hoffmann domestically (Domažlice) and sold in Slovak shops.
 Hoffmann claimed that Alfred Becher had given his grandfather the recipe in 1939 with the right to manufacture the product, since he had been worried that the secret of his recipe might not survive the war.
 However, Hoffmann was unable to prove this in court, and in 2008 he was sentenced by the district court to a year and a half in jail.